 The clash, of course, is this: these local SEO portals don’t take reviews posted on your own website very seriously as a ranking factor.
 Google wants reviews posted on Google, Facebook Local wants reviews posted on Facebook.
 Bing and Yahoo local are a little less important...chances are if you rank well in Google you’ll rank well on the other two major search engines.

-But if you don’t keep some manner of control over your reviews you could lose business to a single nasty review.
+But if you don’t follow best practices for Google My Business, Yelp and other review sites and keep some manner of control over your reviews you could lose business to a single nasty review.
 You don’t want to give review portals too much power over you or your business.

 Find a way to capture as many of your customer’s e-mail addresses as possible, because you’re going to resolve this conflict with two e-mails.

 The first will ask customers about their experience directly.
 Were they satisfied?
 What could have made things better?

 By giving customers the opportunity to talk to you directly you take control before they go and vent their spleen on a review portal like Yelp.
 If they aren’t happy you get the opportunity to sincerely apologize, and to take the steps that you need to take in order to make things right.
 Once you’ve made it right the chances that you’ll get a negative review drop dramatically.

 If it’s just too hard to get e-mail addresses you can use an alternate portal like “Owner Listens” to encourage customers to come to you with problems before they go to the internet at large.

 Remember, this only works if you make a sincere, focused effort to fix the problem.
 If you get angry or defensive at a customer’s online criticism it’s almost guaranteed that they’ll go off to trash your internet reputation somewhere.